-Wyndham City applies a Municipal Charge against all assessments (excluding government land).
-The municipal charge applies equally to all properties and is based upon the recovery of a fixed cost of providing administrative services irrespective of valuation.
+Wyndham City applies a Municipal Charge against all rateable assessments.
+The municipal charge applies equally to all properties and is based upon the recovery of a fixed cost of providing administrativeservices irrespective of valuation.
 The same contribution amount per assessment to cover a portion of council administrative costs can be seen as an equitable method of recovering these costs.